This page was last updated on 16 December, 2021.

 Tourist Entry: Partially Allowed

 Testing: Negative PCR test results is required for all countries.

 Quarantine Required: Depends

 Quarantine Details: There is no requirement to quarantine when arriving to Senegal, unless tested positive for COVID-19.

 Restaurants and Bars: Open with restrictions

 Detailed Travel Advisory

-2. Passengers must have a negative COVID-19 RT-PCR test result issued at most 5 days before departure from the first embarkation point.
+– a negative COVID-19 PCR or RT-PCR test result issued at most 5 days before arrival.
+The test result must be in English or French.

 – This does not apply to passengers younger than 2 years.